 The Initiative has brought our community together at the Hylton Performing Arts Center to engage with the arts through performances, workshops, lessons, exhibitions, and special events that have featured the arts.
 Past offerings have included music, visual art, dance, and poetry.
 The intended benefit of the Veterans and the Arts Initiative is to facilitate community engagement through local arts organizations and educators, establishing lasting connections to the arts and supporting strong social relationships within the community.

-Spring 2021 Veterans and the Arts Initiative Workshops and Events
+Fall 2021 Veterans and the Arts Initiative Workshops and Events

 Objectives and Research